 Please describe the moment when you first met your Italian relatives.
 How did you feel?

 Later in the day, we were joined by a relative from the Badia side of our family who drove from L’Aquila to meet us.
 She happens to be an English teacher, and you can imagine our relief upon her arrival in Barisciano.
 With Piera’s arrival, we were able to not only better communicate with everyone we had met, but also learn about our extended family on my grandfather’s side over dinner at the village pizzeria.
-Side note: that dinner sprouted what will no doubt be a lifelong friendship with Piera and her family, whom we saw again when we returned to Italy in 2015, this time with two teenage nieces.
+That dinner sprouted what will no doubt be a lifelong friendship with Piera and her family, whom we saw again when we returned to Italy in 2015, this time with two teenage nieces and a nephew.